Last Updated – June 2021

 Britannia is one of the front-runners in the Indian biscuit industry with a market share of over a third in value terms.
-The company has a diversified portfolio of biscuits across all seven categories like glucose, marie, cookies, crackers, cream, milk, and health.
+The company has a diversified portfolio of biscuits across all seven categories like glucose, Marie, cookies, crackers, cream, milk, and health.
 Also, it has strong brands across its product portfolio including Good Day, Tiger, Marie, Nutri choice and Milk Bikis.
 The strong market position is supported by a wide distribution network in both rural and urban areas.
-Britannia has also set up a greenfield unit in Nepal which is operational now.
+Britannia has also set up a green field unit in Nepal which is operational now.
 Further, the company has commissioned additional lines for cakes and biscuits at Ranjangaon, in Pune.

 Godrej Consumer Products Ltd (GCPL):

 GCPL has a portfolio of strong brands in India as well as in International markets.
 GCPL holds the market leadership position in household insecticide and hair colour segments in India and is the second largest player in the soaps category.
 It is a market leader in all the segments where it operates in household insecticide, air fresheners and wet tissues in Indonesia.
 In Africa, it is the market leader in dry hair extensions (hair braids), and ethnic hair colour segments.
 It is also the second-largest toilet soap marketer after HUL with a 10-12% market share in primary brands such as Godrej No.1 and Cinthol.
-To expand its geographical presence, GCPL had made few acquisitions in the past few years.
-With acquisition of Darling Group – leader in hair extension in Africa, it has further strengthened its stronghold in the continent.
+To expand its geographical presence, GCPL has made few acquisitions in the past few years.
+With acquisition of Darling Group – leader in hair extension in Africa, it has further strengthened its foothold in the continent.
 The dominant leadership position across various segments provides pricing power in those segments which helps the company maintain its profitability.

 Watch our video on how to analyse and pick FMCG stocks for investments